DotNetAnalyzers/StyleCopAnalyzers/NewAnalyzerTemplate/NewAnalyzerTemplate/NewAnalyzerTemplate/ReadMe.txt

 make sure you are in debug mode and press F5.
 This will launch a second instance of Visual Studio with your analyzer deployed as a VSIX (Visual Studio Extension).
 You can then open a new file and any messages from your analyzer will appear.

+If you would like to see the syntax tree of your if statement being analyzed you can follow the steps below.
+	* Go to Tools->Extensions and Updates->Online, and install Roslyn Syntax Visualizer.
+	* Re-start Visual Studio.
+	* Go to View->Other Windows->Roslyn Syntax Visualizer.
+The Roslyn Syntax Visulaizer is extremely useful when writing analyzers as it helps you determine exactly which syntax node you need to locate for a particular diagnostic.

 Packaging
 ---------